Disclosure: Affiliate links are used in this post. You can read my full disclosure here.

 Being half-Chinese, I have had others ask me for my thoughts, and have shared in private, but hesitated to make a post before because I thought being born in America, I do not have as much say as someone who was born and raised in China, and maybe I don't, but here are my thoughts as an Asian American:

 In my opinion, YES!
-You and or your child can dress up as Mulan for Halloween, BUT make sure the costume is recognizable as the character, so buying an approved Disney costume (like the ones pictured above) is your best bet, but you can handmake your own too, there are plenty of amazing Disney cosplayers who do a great job.
+You and or your child can dress up as Mulan for Halloween, BUT make sure the costume is recognizable as the character, so buying an approved Disney costume (like the ones pictured below) is your best bet, but you can handmake your own too.
+There are plenty of amazing Disney cosplayers who do a great job.
 It's just important your costume is recognizable as Mulan, otherwise it crosses into cultural appropriation.

 Cultural appropriation, according to Oxford is: